 I don't know how to call this sweet, but judging the crowd in front of the stall, it should be a favourite sweet.
 I did ask some Taiwanese friend, back to Saigon, they were hesitating to give me a correct name, so until now I still don't know what I ate!
 It doesn't look good but tastes good!

-By chance I found this unique eatery selling a super favourite rice noodles with oyster and intestine, it surprised me when a shining restaurant doesn't have any furniture, the counter, the kitchen right in front, at the entrance.
-People was queuing, a long queue, to get a bowl of very hot noodles, standing, eating, right on the spot, this was an area for pedestrian, so no vehicle disturbed.
+By chance I found this unique eatery selling a super favourite rice noodles with oyster and intestine in Ximending, it surprised me when a very bright restaurant doesn't have any furnitures, only the counter-kitchen right in front, at the entrance.
+People was queuing, a long queue, to get a bowl of very hot noodles, standing, eating, right on the spot, this was an area for pedestrian, so no vehicle at all.
 The dish was so tasty, the soup was thick, sticky, the rice noodles so thin (I rather call vermicelli).
 Next day, I came back here for my second bowl!
 Highly recommended!

 But not everything was good, the golden stick looked like a sausage in the photo was purely a piece of deep fried dough, I got one, after first bite, all thrown to the trash bin!
 Sorry but better not try it!